akash-harijan/self-balancing-trees/README.md

 ## Acknowledgement

-This code was written by me in as a assignment of Data Structures course in National University of Computer and Emerging Sciences and it was written in the Eclipse IDE.
+This code was written as a assignment of Data Structures course in National University of Computer and Emerging Sciences and it was written in the Eclipse IDE.